 I’m gonna give it 6 out of 10.
 This is my very personal opinions and maybe, many girls out there still find it amazing.
 So sad, it doesn’t work for me.

-Hope the review is helpful and informative enough about the Body Shop Skin Defence Multi-Protection Essence SPF 50 PA++++.
-If you have any questions or ideas, please be open with me.
+I hope the review is helpful and informative enough about the Body Shop Skin Defence Multi-Protection Essence SPF 50 PA++++.
+If you have any questions or ideas, please be open to me.
 I’d love to hear you out.
 Thank you so much for joining me!
 Have a wonderful day and stay beautiful!